Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 This is Nicholas Maduro.

-You must be pro-Saddam or pro-Gaddafi or pro-Assad or pro-Iranian mular or pro-Hamas or pro-Putin or pro-Maduro.
+You must be pro-Salam or pro-Gaddafi or pro-Assad or pro-Iranian Mueller or pro-Hamas or pro-Putin or pro-Maduro.

-All of those standard weapons are rhetorical weapons are already being unleashed to try and demonize anybody who says, wait a minute, why are we engaged in another regime change war?
+All of those standard weapons, our rhetorical weapons, are already being unleashed to try and demonize anybody who says, wait a minute, why are we engaged in another regime change war?

-Why is it of great interest to the American people?
+Why is it of great interest to the American people who governs Venezuela?

 Okay, Maduro's a bad guy.